 The principal accounting policies applied in the preparation of these statements are set out below.
 These policies have been consistently applied to all the years presented, except for the adoption of the new standards set out below.

 1.1 Basis of preparation and measurement

 Statement of compliance

-The financial statements of Nqaba Finance 1 (RF) Ltd (Nqaba/the Issuer) for the year ended 31 March 2019 have been prepared in accordance with International Financial Reporting Standards (IFRS) and the Companies Act of South Africa, 71 of 2008.
+The company's financial statements for the year ended 31 March 2020 have been prepared in accordance with IFRS and the Companies Act of South Africa, 71 of 2008.